Giving Public Comment

 Not the public speaking type?
 You can also submit written testimony which is shared with legislators before a vote.
 Visit the MT legislature site and click on the committee hearing for that particular bill.
 Try to do this a couple days before the hearing is scheduled to make sure your comment is read.
 The same tips listed above still apply!

 Bill HB 543, which says “all college students must present a valid Montana driver’s license in order to register to vote and cast their vote in the state of Montana” and “college students aren’t allowed to vote absentee or by mail.”

 Example Public Comment:

 Good afternoon Chair Skees and members of the committee.
-My name is Jane Sanders, spelled S-A-N-D-E-R-S, and I’m here on behalf of Forward Montana.
-Forward Montana is the largest civic engagement organization in the state — we work to engage and mobilize young Montanans to participate in all aspects of democracy.
+My name is Jane Sanders, spelled S-A-N-D-E-R-S, and I’m here as a concerned citizen of Missoula County.

 I oppose HB 543 bill because Montana students, who play a significant role in Montana’s economy, deserve representation in our state.
 There are many reasons why students, who are eligible to vote in Montana after living here for 30 days, would not be able to present a valid Montana license.
 Time constraints, lack of transportation.
 Many college students do not have cars and therefore have no reason to get a driver’s license.